Hawaii Psychology Doctorate Programs

 Hawaii Clinical Psychologist Salary and Job Outlook

-The average worker in Hawaii earns about $55,000 per year, according to estimates from the U.S. Bureau of Labor Statistics.
+The average worker in Hawaii earns $65,030 per year, according to estimates from the U.S. Bureau of Labor Statistics.
 But psychologists in the state can expect to earn considerably more.
-In fact, clinical, counseling and school psychologists in Hawaii make an average of nearly $95,000 per year, almost 75% higher than the average employed resident of Hawaii, and one of the highest in the U.S.
+In fact, clinical and counseling psychologists in Hawaii make an average of $92,780 per year, almost 43% higher than the average employed resident of Hawaii.

-Over the next decade, it’s expected that all jobs in the U.S. will see a steady growth rate of about 5%, but for clinical psychologists in Hawaii, that rate is expected to be much higher — 12.7%.
+Over the next decade, it’s expected that all jobs in the U.S. will see a steady growth rate of about 4%, but for clinical and counseling psychologists that rate is nearly double — 7%.